 How to Buy Green Lab Supplies

 eBuy is your one-stop shop for all lab and scientific equipment supplies.
 Through eBuy, you can order items directly from a merchant’s catalog.
 Green lab products and available among suppliers catalogs, such as Grainger, MilliporeSigma, and WVR.

 How to Buy Green Computer Products

 eBuy is also your one-stop shop for all computer products.
-Anacapa currently handles our electronic products.
+Anacapa and Wildflower currently handles our electronic products.
 Their commitment to protect the environment and support sustainable products is commendable.
 Ninety-five percent of their computer products are EPEAT registered.
 If you order a non-EPEAT item, the sales representative will suggest EPEAT alternatives and make sure that the alternative product will meet your requirement.

-Anacapa is our small HubZone Supplier that handles all computer peripherals, software, electronic equipment and supplies for Anacapa, Dell and CDW-G.
+Anacapa is our small HubZone Supplier that handles computer peripherals, software, electronic equipment and supplies for Anacapa Apple and Dell.
+Wildflower handles the same for CDW-G.

 How to Buy Energy-using Products